AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/reports.md

  </tr>
  <tr>
   <td><strong>Engaged</strong></td>
-  <td>Increments every time a visitor clicks on the chatbot anchor to open the Dialogue.</td>
+  <td>Increments when a visitor interacts with at least one card in a Dialogue (e.g., Question, Info Capture, etc.)</td>
  </tr>
  <tr>
   <td><strong>Completed</strong></td>